alanbernstein/dotfiles/README.md

 additionally, `$HOME_SERVER` is used to decide whether any remote config should be used:
 * `.bashrc-not-bigpanda` - track home server's dynamic IP for easy SSH access

+all of this stuff has to live in `$HOME/Dropbox/src/dotfiles` to work properly. that path is sort of 'bootstrapped', so ideally it would be configurable, for the sake of other people using this stuff.

 ### why?